Updated: Oct 28, 2020

 Changing the world, one planner at a time.

 On top of all these efforts, we exclusively use FSC paper and fairtrade, animal-free and cruel-free materials in our products.
 We are constantly researching materials and processes in the best laboratories and printing facilities in Italy to scout new technologies as well as machinery that have the least impact on the environment.
 Deliberately, far removed from the dynamics of low cost-low price products, we induce our customers to carefully select their favourite products on our shop as we hope they'll keep them forever, storing memories and ideas as they will rest on a shelf in their homes.
 Each item is made not only great attention to each and every detail but studied and tested for months before you actually see it.

 Waste is the problem

-In the publishing industry waste is so hard to handle, especially with dated products like our weekly planner.
-We had to estimate sale and we did a pretty great job as of today we have less than 100 left and thousands sold.
-However, it's a waste that these gorgeous little books will have to be destroyed if we don't sell them in the next month or so.
-We are learning to estimate better and moving to smaller and smaller collections where more and more products will be sold on pre-sale only to avoid having stock left or waste.
+In the publishing industry waste is so hard to handle, especially with dated products like our weekly planner, which becomes unsellable after January / February.
+This is why, unlike many other businesses out there, I operate with Limited Editions only.
+All products must go and until they are all gone, I won't produce new ones.
+And no, the reprint isn't possible as the start-up costs in the publishing industry are incredibly high.
+I am learning to estimate better and moving to smaller and smaller collections where more and more products will be sold on pre-sale to avoid having stock left or waste.
 And this is where I'm moving towards, not for business or economical reasons, but mostly for environmental purposes.
 I put so much care in every single detail of our products that it breaks my heart to see even one planner go to waste.